Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 He goes into midterms under a corruption cloud as well.

-So this is another problem to add to it, following allegations that his sister and right hand woman, Karina Millet received a cut on state medicine contracts for the disabled.
+Following allegations that his sister and right-hand woman, Karina Millay, received a cut on state medicine contracts for the disabled.

 As such, there were coalitions having to be formed so that he could get legislation through their government.

-Well, now that it's looking like the people are turning on him, those coalition parties are starting to ally themselves again with the left wing parties, meaning that it's going to be very, very difficult for him to get any of the further economic reforms put through that he needs to if he still wants to continue writing the ship of the Argentinian economy.
+Well, now that it's looking like the people are turning on him, those coalition parties are starting to ally themselves again with the left-wing parties, meaning that it's going to be very, very difficult for him to get any of the further economic reforms put through that he needs to if he still wants to continue writing the ship of the Argentinian economy.

-Therefore, everything turns into short uh uh turns into short-term thinking.
+Therefore, everything turns into short-term thinking.

-And it's sort of like um you're dealing with an obese person, you know, trying to get them to run a marathon, right?
+And it's sort of like you're dealing with an obese person, you know, trying to get them to run a marathon, right?

 It's not going to be very nice for that individual.